All Episodes

 He said it.

-But the media and Democrats didn't convert her into an apathetic voter or a Democrat voter.
+He had a girlfriend who didn't care about politics, but the media and Democrats didn't convert her into an apathetic voter or a Democrat voter.

 They're converting her into a Republican.

-And I wanted to ask you, if the Democrats get creamed again in November, and I believe they will, w where do they go from there?
+And I wanted to ask you, if the Democrats get creamed again in November, and I believe they will, where do they go from there?

 They've got nothing to point at.